shanusingh3/React-Native-Boilerplate/README.md

 To run the project, execute "yarn ios."
 Whenever you encounter problems with caches, you can run "yarn clean:ios."
 For code commits, please use "yarn commit" instead of using git commit or any other source control tool like an IDE or SourceTree.
-# React Native BoilerPlate

-A basic boilerplater for react native with new Arch enabled which supports React 18 and React Native 0.74.0 and above.

 ## Commit Strategies